Part I. General Framework for Regulations

 The following words and terms, when used in this chapter, shall have the following meanings unless the context clearly indicates otherwise.

-"Abandoned well" means a private well whose pump has been disconnected for reasons other than repair or replacement, or whose use has been discontinued or pronounced abandoned by the owner.
+"Abandoned well" means a private well from which the pump has been disconnected for reasons other than repair or replacement, or the use of which has been discontinued or which has been pronounced abandoned by the owner.
 A temporarily abandoned well is a well that is intended to be returned to service as a source of water at some future time.
-A permanently abandoned well is a well that is not intended to be used as a source of water at any future time.
-Abandoned wells must meet the requirements of 12VAC5-630-450.
+A permanently abandoned well is a well that is not intended to be used.

 "Agent" means a legally authorized representative of the owner.

-"Annular space" means the space between the bore hole wall and the outside of a water well casing pipe, or between a casing pipe and a liner pipe.
+"Annular space" means the space between the well bore wall and the outside of a water well casing pipe or between a casing pipe and a liner pipe.

-"Aquifer" means a geologic formation, group of formations, or part of a formation, that transmits water.
+"Aquifer" means a geologic formation, group of formations, or part of a formation that has the capability to store and transmit water in sufficient quantity to constitute a usable supply source.

-"Bored well" means a well that is excavated by means of a soil auger (hand or power) as distinguished from a well which is drilled, driven, dug, or jetted.
+"Bored well" means a well that is excavated by means of a soil auger (hand or power) as distinguished from a well that is drilled, driven, dug, or jetted.

-"Closed-loop ground-source heat pump well" means a well consisting of a sealed loop of plastic pipe buried beneath the earth's surface to allow heat transfer between the fluid in the pipe and the earth.
+"Closed-loop ground-source heat pump well" means a well consisting of a sealed loop of plastic pipe buried vertically beneath the earth's surface to allow heat transfer between the fluid in the pipe and the earth.
+Horizontal closed-loop ground source heat pump pipe configurations installed in trenches, including those which may intercept shallow groundwater, are excluded.

-"Collapsing material" means any soil or gravel material which collapses upon itself forming a seal with the casing and leaves no voids around the casing.
+"Collapsing material" means soil or gravel material that collapses upon itself forming a seal with the casing and leaves no voids around the casing.

-"Commissioner" means the State Health Commissioner or his subordinate who has been delegated powers in accordance with 12VAC5-630-90 B of this chapter.
+"Commissioner" means the State Health Commissioner, who is the chief executive officer of the board, a deputy commissioner, or a subordinate who has been delegated powers in accordance with subdivision 2 of 12VAC5-630-90 of this chapter.

 "Consolidated rock" means a formation consisting entirely of a natural rock formation that contains no soil and does not collapse against the well casing.